JonathonLally/MemoryManager/README.txt

 Then press the Create Button

-To add a process select one from the add process selector (1-8) Specify a zie and press Add
+To add a process select one from the add process selector (1-8) Specify a size and press Add

 To remove a process select from remove process selection Press Remove

 Compact Button will compact memory processes in order and free up holes into one large one at the end.

-You may all press the Print Array button to see the Processes from the simulation in the output area.
+You may also press the Print Array button to see the Processes from the simulation in the output area.

 Assumptions
 Total Memory Size Constraint = 4096 - 16384 (KB)